Luson045/all_teacher_web_of_science/readMe.md

-Below provided are some of the publicly available research profiles of the mentioned teachers ->json folder contains all that data in json format ->excel contains in excel format
+Below provided are some of the publicly available research profiles of the mentioned faculties ->json folder contains all that data in json format ->excel contains in excel format
   ->codes contain all the codes to convert the json files to excel and represent charts using json files

+<h1>There are total of 28 faculties and here we have 21 faculties data from web of scieces</h1>

 1) Dr. Amritpal Singh (https://www.webofscience.com/wos/author/record/2033654)[Web of science]